bbalganjjm/natural_js/docs/implementation/m6-plan.md

 # Open questions

-- List/Grid cache row elements for revisited pages.
-At 1,000 rows/10 fields, the fixed List fixture creates all 1,000 rows before `setPage(25)` (12.3 ms, 12,008 connected elements); later page switches reuse those records.
-This meets M6 budgets but is not virtualized.
-If larger data sets need lower peak memory, review a focused M10 strategy rather than adding a generic data engine now.
+- At M6 completion, List and Grid cached row elements for revisited pages.
+The fixed 1,000-row/10-field List fixture created all 1,000 rows before `setPage(25)` (12.3 ms, 12,008 connected elements); later page switches reused those records.
+This met M6 budgets but was not virtualized.
+M10 later changed Grid's offscreen record lifetime; List's measured behavior remains as recorded here.
 - Browser heap samples lack controlled garbage collection and are diagnostic only.
 Another host needs its own baseline before absolute performance comparisons.
 - The system-installed Firefox does not expose the Playwright protocol, but a fresh Playwright Firefox build passed the M6 suite on this Windows host.
 Keep the browser cache path explicit when reproducing this result.
 - M6 agent tasks passed accurately with no code retries, but their read output is larger and counted differently from M5.
 M8 must use one output-byte method for the fixed tasks and trim broad history/test reads before claiming agent token efficiency.